 Most Salter-Harris fractures occur because of a fall while playing: falling off a bicycle or skateboard, falling off playground equipment, or falling while running.
 Even with safety precautions, childhood accidents happen.

 But there are specific measures you can take to prevent sports-related fractures.
-About a third of Salter-Harris fractures occur during competitive sports, and 21.7 percent occur during recreational activities.
+About a

 The American Medical Society for Sports Medicine suggests:

 - limiting weekly and yearly participation in sports that involve repetitive movements, such as pitching

 - monitoring sports training and practice to avoid overuse during periods of rapid growth, when teens may be